source-academy/sicp/README.md

 Compile sicpjs.tex with XeLaTex+MakeIndex+BibTex for the pdf version.

 ### Generating PDF using `latexmk`
-If you have `latexmk` installed, can automate the generation of the PDF by running:
+If you have `latexmk` installed, you can automate the generation of the PDF by running:
 ```
 make pdf
 ```